bitsai/jarvis/README.md

 ## Usage

+Run a command in the terminal:

+    lein run print hello world

-To start Jarvis in server mode:
+Start Jarvis in server mode:

     lein run

 Commands are sent to the server using HTTP POST requests:

     curl localhost:8080 -d "print hello world"

-To test a command in the terminal:

-    lein run print hello world

 ## Commands